jamesob/desk/README.md

   plan - Run `terraform plan` with proper AWS var config apply - Run `terraform apply` with proper AWS var config
 ```

+Basically, desk just associates a shell script (`name.sh`) with a name.
+When
+you call `desk . name`, desk drops you into a shell where `name.sh` has been
+executed, and then desk extracts out certain comments in `name.sh` for useful
+rendering.

 ### Installing

 0. `git clone <this repo>`